jetpax/pycoclaw/README.md

 ## What is PycoClaw?

-PycoClaw is an open-source platform for running AI agents on ESP32 microcontrollers.
-It brings [OpenClaw](https://github.com/openclaw/openclaw)-compatible intelligence to embedded devices costing under $5.
+PycoClaw is an open-source platform for running AI agents on microcontrollers.

+It brings [OpenClaw](https://github.com/openclaw/openclaw) workspace-compatible intelligence to embedded devices costing under $5.

 Built on MicroPython, it supports: